 Windows is not a very customizable operating system.
-Sure it lets you install themes, but they are but a mere bunch of wallpapers.
+It lets you install themes, but they are a bunch of wallpapers.
 You can change the size of your taskbar icons and even make the Windows taskbar fully transparent.
 But if you’re expecting something major you might be disappointed.
 Microsoft seemed to be moving towards a more personalized desktop experience with widgets on Windows Vista.
-As you know, not everything went according to the plan though.
+Not everything went according to the plan though.
 Widgets were eventually killed off with the arrival of Windows 8 and its live tiles.
-But Windows is the most popular desktop OS and that means there are always some third-party apps you can use to customize your Windows experience.
+But Windows is the most popular desktop OS, so there are always some third-party apps you can use to customize your Windows experience.
 One such app is Rainmeter, which you may not have heard of.

 Rainmeter is a powerful desktop customization tool that lets you create a dynamic information-rich heads-up display.
 With Rainmeter you can view your RSS feed, monitor system usage, see the weather, and much more.
 If you’re eager to learn or have the ability to Google, you can even create an Iron Man-like HUD. for your Windows desktop.
 It is what desktop widgets could have been had Microsoft not abandoned them.
 Rainmeter has a ton of customization options that let you personalize every pixel of your desktop to your liking.
 It’s powerful, beautiful, and fantastic which might lead you to the question, “Why haven’t I heard of it?”

-The answer to it would be that unfortunately, it is not very user-friendly.
-But that’s why we’re here, to make things simpler for you.
-If you want your PC to switch between dark and light themes automatically at a designated time, you can do that with Windows 10 auto night mode.
+The answer would be that unfortunately, it is not very user-friendly.
+If you want your PC to switch between dark and light themes at a designated time, you can do that with Windows 10 auto night mode.

 Install Rainmeter